Jigsaw-Code/outline-apps/src/cordova/apple/README.md

 ## Set up XCode project

 The XCode project is created by Cordova.
-To create the project and open it on XCode, use `npm run action cordova/setup $PLATFORM`, then open the `.xcworkspace` file.
+To create the project and open it on XCode, use `npm run action cordova/setup $PLATFORM`, then open the XCode workspace file (not the project).

 For the **iOS** client: